Medically reviewed on March 6, 2018.

 How is bevacizumab given?

-Some people receiving a bevacizumab injection have had a reaction to the infusion (when the medicine is injected into the vein).
 Tell your caregivers if you feel dizzy, nauseated, light-headed, sweaty, or have a headache, shortness of breath, or chest pain during the injection.

 Bevacizumab can cause problems with wound healing, which could result in bleeding or infection.
 If you need to have any type of surgery, you will need to stop receiving bevacizumab at least 28 days ahead of time.
 Do not start using bevacizumab for at least 28 days after surgery, or until your surgical incision heals.